eholguin1/cse15l-lab-reports/LABREPORT2.md

 The URL used are `localhost:2/add-message?s=How are you`

-The method `StringHandler.handleRequest(URI url)` is being called with the argument being a URI object that represents the URL which is 'localhost2:add-message?s=How are you`.
-The method anaylzes the URI and adds it to the `StringHandler`'s `String string` field to add the 'How are you' string after the 'Hello` string.
+The method `StringHandler.handleRequest(URI url)` is being called with the argument being a URI object that represents the URL which is `localhost2:add-message?s=How are you`.
+The method anaylzes the URI and adds it to the `StringHandler`'s `String string` field to add the `How are you` string after the `Hello` string.